FeatureBaseDB/www/content/blog/self-deploying-applications.md

 `com := exec.Command("go", "build", "-o", "someTempFile", "https://github.com/pilosa/pilosa")`

-oh, and we need to set the environment to make sure we build for Linux:
+Oh, and we need to set the environment to make sure we build for Linux:

 `com.Env = append(os.Environ(), "GOOS=linux")`